Malin-backed Poseida Therapeutics files for IPO on Nasdaq exchange

 The other priority assets currently backed by Malin are Kymab, which is working on a treatment for eczema, and Viamet, which focuses on antifungal products.

-Malin also has four early stage assets: Wren Therapeutics, Artizan Biosciences, Altan and Xenex.
+Malin also has four “growth potential” assets: Wren Therapeutics, Artizan Biosciences, Altan and Xenex.

 The investment company warned earlier this year it expects some brief delays in clinical trails conducted by investee companies amid the coronavirus pandemic.
 However, it also said Xenex, in which it has a 10 per cent stake, has seen a “huge surge” in demand for its germ-zapping robots as health systems around the world seek to minimise the spread of Covid-19 in hospitals.